juliesymons/juliesymons.github.io/gettingStarted/index.md

 CPU operators are described in the [User-defined operators](../programmingGuide/#user-defined-operators) section *CCT Programming Guide*.

-## Coming Soon
+## Compute Graphs

+More information about the Compute Graph

+## Neural Network Toolkit

-Come back here soon.
-More information will be posted about the Compute Graph, Neural Network Toolkit, and more.
+More information about the Neural Network Toolkit